GCSchmidt/sudoku-solver-project/README.md

 # SUDOKU SOLVER

-This project is a Python-based solution developed to reliably solve Sudoku puzzles.
+This project is a Python-based solution developed to reliably solve Sudoku quizzes.
 The primary objective of the program is to solve all quizzes in the Sudoku dataset from [Kaggle](https://www.kaggle.com/datasets/bryanpark/sudoku?resource=download).
+The solver provides the ability to solve Sudoku quizzes from `.xlsx` files or images of the Sudoku grids taken from [sudoku.com](https://sudoku.com/).
+Images must contain only the Sudoku grid for the solver to work correctly with the image input.
+The solver is currently unable to solve the quizzes catagorized as **Evil** (the level above **Hard**).
+The file at `./inputs/xlsx/evil.xlsx` is an example of such a quiz.

 ## SETUP